GalRozenzaft/web_project_3/README.md

 * Creating a responsive web design: for desktop, tablets and mobile.
 * Using Grid layout and learning its basic concepts.
 I've learned a lot of new things, practiced my already somewhat purchased skills and mostly - improved my self-studying skills.
+There is a link to the page (https://galrozenzaft.github.io/web_project_3/)

 **Figma**